Estimated reading time: 8 minutes

 Court records – civil vs. criminal: First, note the difference between a civil restraining order and a criminal charge.
 The general rule is that most court records are public, whether civil or criminal.
 But most employment screening using criminal history background checks tend not to check civil court records.
 So criminal court records are more important.

+Show up on a background check?
 Even if someone saw a civil court record of a OFP or HRO case, it would mean little.
 Judges grant civil restraining orders on a lower burden of proof.
 And they don’t mean that the judge viewed allegations as true beyond doubt.

 Is it possible to avoid a Restraining Order or get rid of one once it already exists?
-Like so many things, prevention is easier than getting rid of one afterwards.
+Like so many things, prevention is far easier than getting rid of one afterwards.
 How to prevent them, and how to get rid of them, varies depending upon which type.

 In domestic criminal cases, the witness usually did not request, and does not want, any restraining order or no-contact order.